roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 **Between 2019 and 2022, Enova Electronics generated approximately $28M in total sales across ~93,000 orders, with an overall Average Order Value (AOV) of $303.
 Amid COVID-era shifts toward remote work, distance learning, and e-commerce, 2020 revenue scaled by 163% year-over-year to ~$10.2M.
 However, beginning in Q2 2021, the business entered a sustained contraction, recording 21 consecutive months of YoY revenue declines through the end of 2022.**
 **While total 2022 revenue remained above the 2019 pre-pandemic baseline, momentum weakened sharply by year-end.
-Q4 2022 sales fell 45% below Q4 2019, indicating a materially weaker sales momentum entering 2023.**
+Q4 2022 sales fell 45% below Q4 2019, indicating materially weaker year-end sales performance entering 2023 than in the comparable 2019 pre-pandemic period.**
 <br>
 <br>
 * **Seasonal Dynamics:** Revenue follows a recurring annual "Dual-Peak" cycle, with September peaks aligned with back-to-school demand and major tech launches, and December peaks aligned with holiday-season demand, offset by recurring troughs in October and February.